DJFalcon23/DJFalcon23.github.io/README.md

 ---

 ## [My Blog](/blogging)
-My blog will detail my journy through tech and be a log of my path to being a successful web developer.
+My blog will detail my journey through tech and be a log of my path to being a successful web developer.

 ## [My Freelancing](/freelancing)
 My freelance page will detail out my pricing and give an idea of my style and work.